nodejs/node/doc/api/esm.md

-Node.js can now run ES module entry points, and a package can contain both CommonJS and ES module entry points (either via separate specifiers such as `'pkg'` and `'pkg/es-module'`, or both at the same specifier via [Conditional Exports][] with the `--experimental-conditional-exports` flag).
+Node.js can now run ES module entry points, and a package can contain both CommonJS and ES module entry points (either via separate specifiers such as `'pkg'` and `'pkg/es-module'`, or both at the same specifier via [Conditional Exports][]).
 Unlike in the scenario where `"module"` is only used by bundlers, or ES module files are transpiled into CommonJS on the fly before evaluation by Node.js, the files referenced by the ES module entry point are evaluated as ES modules.

 #### Dual Package Hazard